CQCL/hugr/specification/hugr.md

 EdgeKind ::= Hierarchy | Value(Locality, AnyType) | Static(Local | Ext, CopyableType) | Order | ControlFlow
 ```

-Note that a port is associated with a node and zero or more dataflow edges (adjoining
+Note that a port is associated with a node and zero or more dataflow edges.
-the node).
-Incoming ports are associated with exactly one edge.
-All edges associated
+Incoming ports are associated with exactly one edge, or many `ControlFlow` edges.
-with a port have the same type; thus a port has a well-defined type, matching that
+All dataflow edges associated with a port have the same type; thus a port has a
-of its adjoining edges.
-The incoming and outgoing ports of a node are (separately) ordered.
+well defined type, matching that of its adjoining edges.
+The incoming and
+outgoing ports of a node are each ordered independently, meaning that the first
+output port will be "0" regardless of how many input ports there are.

 The sequences of incoming and outgoing port types (carried on `Value` edges) of a node constitute its
 *signature*.